 #7 HOA Management Companies in Phoenix

 A community may choose to self-manage their HOA or hire a professional management company.
-Additionally, smaller communities may choose to self-manage and elect local homeowners to the board.
-If, for example, there were only 25 – 50 homeowners, the cost of hiring professional management could overwhelm the community.
+Additionally, smaller communities may choose to self-manage and choose local homeowners to the board.
+If, there were only 25 – 50 homeowners, the cost of hiring professional management could overwhelm the community.

 For more information on top HOA Management companies, The Phoenix Business Journal published a list of the Top 10 HOA Management companies in Phoenix, Az as determined in November 2016.